chris-vanderveen/obsidian-typst/README.md

 - [Typst](https://typst.app/) – a modern and powerful typesetting system
 - [MiTex](https://github.com/mitex-rs/mitex) – a fast, lightweight LaTeX to Typst converter with **high compatibility**
-- [tex2typst](https://github.com/qwinsi/tex2typst) – a fast, lightweight bidirectional converter between TeX/LaTeX and Typst with **readable output**
+- [tex2typst](https://github.com/qwinsi/tex2typst) – a fast, lightweight bidirectional converter between TeX/LaTeX and Typst with **sophisticated output**

 I'm grateful to the developers for making this plugin possible!